-Waiting Until the Last Minute to File
+Waiting Until the Last Minute To File

-Technically, tax returns can be electronically filed up until the last second of tax day, said Michael Eckstein, owner of Eckstein Tax Services in Huntington, N.Y.
+Technically, tax returns can be electronically filed up until the last second of tax day, said Michael Eckstein, owner of Eckstein Tax Services in Huntington, New York.
 “But that doesn’t mean you should leave them to the last second,” he said.
 “Procrastinating can lead to mistakes and maybe even a penalty if it doesn’t get sent on time.”

 Getting a Big Refund

-“Most people love a huge refund, not realizing that they are giving the government an interest-free loan,” said Stephen Alred, Jr., director of advisor success at XY Planning Network.
+“Most people love a huge refund, not realizing that they are giving the government an interest-free loan,” said Stephen Alred Jr., director of advisor success at XY Planning Network.

 File a new W-4 form with your employer to claim additional allowances and have less tax withheld.
 IRS.gov has a withholding calculator you can use to figure out how many allowances to claim.

-Forgetting to File Your Return
+Forgetting To File Your Return